If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 Credit: The Kitchn

 This has all the comforting goodness of fried rice, which I’ve always found to be a great stomach neutralizer, with the addition of nutritious greens and probiotic kimchi, both solid immune system pals and also delicious in general.
-Plus, since this is a one-pot recipe, it’ll be pretty easy to whip up (and clean up) when you’re feeling under the weather.
+Plus, because this is a one-pot recipe, it’ll be pretty easy to whip up (and clean up) when you’re feeling under the weather.

 Soba and Maitake Mushrooms in Soy Broth — Bon Appétit